tisboyo/Twitch_Bot/readme.md

 Permission: Admin
 Send new cooldown in seconds as parameter

+## `!allowlinks` - Allows links from a user to be sent to discord
+Permission: Admin
+Send username to allow links from as the parameter
 ## `!disable_attn` - Disable Attention
 Permissions: Admin
 Disables sending the MQTT publish to twitch-attn-indi
+## `!ignorelinks` - Ignore links from a user to be sent to discord
+Permission: Admin
+Send username to ignore links from as the parameter
 ## `!treatme` - Sends a Treat
 Permissions: Everyone
 Sends a MQTT publish of 1 to dispense-treat-toggle